LuckDayz/Word_play/README.md

 > * Javascript

 ## Project Description
-> This site prompt user to enter a word manually additonally then reverse the unique word and join them back using join method.
+> This site prompts users to manually enter a word.
+Additionally, it reverses individual words with three or more characters while leaving shorter words unchanged.

 ### Setup/Installation Requirment
 > * Clone the project from the repository in [GitHub](https://www.https://github.com/LuckDayz)